mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2021/2021-09-30-typescript-monorepo-with-yarn-and-project-references/index.md

 ---
-title: "TypeScript Monorepo with Yarn and Project References"
+title: 'TypeScript Monorepo with Yarn and Project References'
-date: "2021-09-30"
+date: '2021-09-30'
 categories:
-  - "javascript"
+  - 'javascript'
 tags:
-  - "coding"
+  - 'coding'
-  - "goldstack"
+  - 'goldstack'
-  - "monorepo"
+  - 'monorepo'
-  - "open-source"
+  - 'open-source'
-  - "programming"
+  - 'programming'
-  - "typescript"
+  - 'typescript'
-  - "yarn"
+  - 'yarn'
 ---

 Please find an updated and extended version of this post here: [The Ultimate Guide to TypeScript Monorepos](https://maxrohde.com/2021/11/20/the-ultimate-guide-to-typescript-monorepos/).

-* * *
+---

 [Project references](https://www.typescriptlang.org/docs/handbook/project-references.html) in TypeScript are an amazing feature for building complex TypeScript projects.
 They enable dividing a large project into smaller, indepedent modules and thereby improving code organisation as well as compile times; since it is easier for TypeScript to identify which parts of the project need to be recompiled when there are changes.